ZDEEX/pirate/README_offline_transaction_signing.md

        Navigate to Settings, Encrypt wallet
        Enter a long secure password to encrypt your wallet.
-You'll need to enter this password each time you launch Treasure Chest.
+You'll need to enter this password each time you launch ZDEEX GUI.
 Make sure it's something thats still practical for you to type.

        The display is locked.
 Press the unlock button and enter your password.